optclblast/blk/README.md

 # BLK
-ETH wallets balance delta fetcher
+Collector of addresses with the largest balance delta over the last N ETH blocks
 ## Build
 ### Docker
 1. Install docker